Welcome to TimeFinders’ Choosing and Managing Care Service

 TimeFinders works with a range of excellent home care providers who are well-managed and whose care staff are properly remunerated and supported.
 We can help you find the right care to meet your individual needs, from someone who comes a couple of times a week right up to full 24 hour live-in care.

 Often, when clients have received diagnoses of illnesses such as Parkinson’s Disease or Dementia, the immediate reaction is “I must move into care”, but TimeFinders have very successfully supported clients with such conditions to live well and happily in their own homes.
-If you wish, we can offer Continuing Support Services which provide you with the independent, expert support you need to ensure that the care that is offered is of a consistently high quality and always meets your needs, no matter how they may change.
+If you wish, we can offer Continuing Support Services which provide you with the independent, expert support you need to ensure that the care you are receiving is of a consistently high quality and always meets your needs, no matter how they may change.